Daethyra/Build-RAGAI/README.md

 # LLM Utilikit

 Welcome to LLM-Utilikit, your one-stop library of Python modules designed to supercharge your projects.
 Whether you're just getting started or looking to enhance an existing project, our toolkit offers a rich set of pluggable components and a treasure trove of large language model prompts and templates.
-But that's not all—we envision LLM-Utilikit as a communal canvas, inviting contributors from all walks of life to enrich this toolkit with their own prompts, templates, and Python modules.
+But that's not all — I envision the Utilikit as a communal canvas, inviting proompters from all industries and walks of life to enrich this toolkit with their own prompts, templates, and Python modules.
 Join us in crafting a toolkit that's greater than the sum of its parts.

 ### Supported libraries:
 - OpenAI